fastly/fastly-magento2/Documentation/Guides/BLOCKING.md

 ## Configuring Blocking

+## Blocking modes

+First thing to decide is how you want to block traffic.
+Two modes are available

+* **Blocklist**: blocks all access for users from selected countries/ACLs
+* **Allowlist**: block all access EXCEPT for users from selected countries/ACLs

+Blocklist is the default mode.

+## Country/ACL selection

 You can select to block by list of countries and/or ACLs.
 Multiple selections are possible if you hold the Control key when selecting a list of countries.
 If you don't see any [ACL](https://github.com/fastly/fastly-magento2/blob/master/Documentation/Guides/ACL.md) listed in the selection box you will need to create one.